MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-tutorial-shape-combine.md

 Table.AddColumn(#"Removed Columns", "New Rank", each ([Weather] + [Health care quality] + [Crime] + [Tax] + [Culture] + [Senior] + [#"Well-being"]) / 7)
 ```

 Select the green check mark to the left of the formula bar, or press the Enter key, to replace the revised values.
-The **Added Custom** step should<!--note from editor: If this isn't 100 percent going to happen, do you need to cover that possibility?
-According to Writing Style Guide, "Use should only to describe an action that's recommended but optional.
-Don't use should to indicate probability.
-If you can't make a definitive statement, use might or rephrase."--> now be completed with no errors.
+The **Added Custom** step should now be completed with no errors.

 > [!NOTE]
 > You can also select the **Remove errors** command (from the ribbon or the shortcut menu), which removes any rows that have errors.
 In this case, the command would have removed all the rows from your data, and you don't want to do that&mdash;you probably want to keep your data in the table.